 While medical providers will send you bills, they will understand that you are a car accident victim who cannot pay those bills right away.
 You will get a certain period of time to pay the bill.
 You can negotiate a payment plan with the medical provider.
 If you have a personal injury lawyer handling your case, they can speak with the billing provider on your behalf.

-Eventually, the medical provider and your health insurance company will expect payment for your bills.
+Eventually, the healthcare provider and your health insurance company will expect payment for your bills.
 They will reserve their place in line for when you get money to ensure they receive payment.
 Otherwise, you will get a windfall by recovering damages without the medical bills being satisfied.
 These providers will do everything they can to get paid as much as they are due.

 Medical providers can place a lien on your settlement or jury award to ensure they receive payment.
 The lien does not mean that you do not get any money.
 Instead, it means that the provider must receive payment before you can receive money from your settlement.
 Your personal injury lawyer can negotiate the lien with the provider or health insurance company to persuade them to accept somewhat less than the full amount.